Evacuations ordered as Northern California Kincade Fire grows to 16,000 acres

 Earlier, PG&E spokeswoman Karly Hernandez said the fire is burning near the shut-off footprint and "we are working to gather additional information."

-Thursday morning, a second wildfire, named Tick Fire, ignited in Canyon Country and has been spreading through northern Los Angeles County, growing from 3,700 to 5,000 acres consumed in a few short hours with zero percent contained, Cal Fire said.
+Thursday, a second wildfire, named Tick Fire, ignited in Canyon Country and has been spreading through northern Los Angeles County, Cal Fire said.

 Los Angeles County Fire Department, the lead agency battling the Tick Fire, said mandatory evacuation orders were in place for residents north and south of 14 Freeway.